Skip to content

 Measurement kafka_controller

-Metric Description Data Type
+Metrics Description Data Type

 GlobalTopicCount.Value Total number of Topics in the cluster int

-GlobalPartitionCount.Value Total number of Partitions int
+GlobalPartitionCount.Value Number of Partitions int

-TotalQueueSize.Value Total queue size int
+TotalQueueSize.Value Total number of queues int

 Measurement kafka_request

-Metric Description Data Type
+Metrics Description Data Type

 RequestQueueTimeMs.Count Request queue time int